This accessibility statement applies to all websites under the www.bfwh.nhs.uk domain. This includes:

 Preparation of this accessibility statement

-This website was last tested on 12th October 2020.
-The test was carried out by Paul Fearnley, the current Web Services Manager for the Trust.
+This website was last tested in October 2023.
+The test was carried out by Beckie Livesey, Head of Digital Communications on https://www.accessibilitychecker.org.